-Tucked away in the Sawtooth Mountains a short distance off your route lies Sun Valley where excellent lodge accommodations are available.
+Tucked away in the Sawtooth Mountains a short distance off your route lies Sun Valley, famous year 'round sports resort.
 (See map on page 33.)
 Sun Valley offers a perfect skiing terrain.
 Timber-free slopes are covered with dry "powder" snow from December until late spring.
 And strange as it seems, you may acquire a summer-tan in a few days.
 In addition to skiing, you may enjoy skating, sleighing, dog sledging, ski-joring, and swimming in a warm-water outdoor pool, sheltered by a glass wall.